 In some cases, the implant post may fail to integrate into your jawbone.
 This often occurs when the procedure was performed on someone who had decreased bone density.
-However, it can also result from dental trauma after the implant was place, which can also lead to a broken implant.
+However, it can also be caused by dental trauma after the implant was placed, which may result in a broken implant.

 Treatment for Implant Failure

 If you are suffering from a failed dental implant, you need immediate treatment.
-Dr. Sam Koo will evaluate the implant to find the cause of the problem for a solution that caters to your specific needs.
-In some cases, restoring the prosthetic is as simple as a thorough cleaning when peri-implantitis is present.
-The damaged tissue will be removed and the area will be thoroughly cleaned.
+Our doctor will evaluate the implant to determine the cause of the implant failure, and devise a treatment plan that caters to your specific needs.
+In some cases when peri-implantitis is present, restoring the prosthetic is as simple as a thorough cleaning.
+This treatment involves removing the damaged tissue and thoroughly cleaning the area.
 If the issue is caught early and a proactive approach is taken, we can stop the condition from progressing.
-We will discuss additional oral hygiene methods to prevent the infection from reoccurring.
+We will discuss additional oral hygiene methods to prevent the infection from recurring.

-If your implant is failing due to stress, you may need a bone graft.
-This is a rather lengthy process because damaged tissue may need to be removed.
-By grafting the cells to the traumatized tissue, it will help the area stimulate new bone growth to restore the jawbone’s ability to support the implant.
+If your implant is failing due to stressed bone tissue, you may need a bone graft.
+This process may take between 3-6 months.
+Grafting new material to the traumatized tissue helps stimulate new bone growth.
+Once fully healed, the jaw bone will be able to support the implant.

-In some cases, the implant post may not be damaged, but instead the dental restoration.
-This most often is the result of trauma to the mouth or daily wear and tear from chewing.
-At MacArthur Park Dentistry, We provide implant restoration to quickly replace the damaged crown with a new one.
+In some cases, the implant post may not be damaged, but rather the crown affixed to it.
+A damaged crown is often the result of trauma to the mouth, or daily wear and tear from chewing.
+In most cases, we can quickly replace the damaged crown with a new one.

 Preventing Implant Failure

-To ensure your dental implant continues to function as intended without any complications, it is important to maintain your dental hygiene.
-In addition to brushing and flossing, clean around the implants carefully and use an antibacterial mouth rinse.
-Visit MacArthur Park Dentistry every 6 months for a cleaning and checkup to prevent future problems.
+To ensure that your dental implant continues to function without any complications, it is important to maintain good dental hygiene.
+In addition to brushing and flossing daily, we highly recommend that you clean around the implants carefully, use an antibacterial mouth rinse regularly, and visit the dentist every 6 months for a regular checkup and cleaning.